 Uyghur is a Turkic language, related to Uzbek, Kazak, and Kirgiz.
 It also contains loanwords from Chinese, Arabic, Persian, Russian, and Mongolian.

 Today over one million Uyghurs are being detained and placed in internment camps facing imprisonment, torture and brainwashing, children in orphanages are given new identities, and women are forced to marry Chinese men against their will.
 Uyghur leaders say the aim of these re-education centers is to wipe out Uyghur culture and say detainees are being forced "to renounce their religion, renounce their culture, renounce their identity, force them to speak Mandarin" and pledge allegiance to the Communist Party.

 Where are they located?

-In the mid-eighth century the Uygur inhabited part of present-day Mongolia.
+In the mid-eighth century the Uyghur inhabited part of present-day Mongolia.
 Around AD 840 they were attacked from the north by the Kirgiz and fled southwest to their current homeland.

 What are their lives like?

-Many Uygur raise cotton, grapes, melons, and fruit trees through an ingenious irrigation system which pipes mountain water into the desert oases.
+Many Uyghur raise cotton, grapes, melons, and fruit trees through an ingenious irrigation system which pipes mountain water into the desert oases.

 What are their beliefs?

-Most Uygur follow a folk Islam mixed with superstition.
+Most Uyghur follow a folk Islam mixed with superstition.
 Islam is stronger in southern Xinjiang than in the north.
-Today, although almost all Uygurs profess to be Muslims, few are aware of the time in history when the majority of Uygurs were Christians.
+Today, although almost all Uyghurs profess to be Muslims, few are aware of the time in history when the majority of Uyghurs were Christians.

 What are their needs?